-The vast majority of steam ovens have an internal water canister.
-This crucial component will need to be filled with water before you start cooking.
-Depending on the model, this is either done manually or automatically through your plumbing system.
+The vast majority of steam ovens have an internal water tank that needs to be filled with water before you start cooking.
+Depending on the model, this is either done manually or automatically through your kitchen's plumbing system.

 Once the water canister is full, you're ready to start cooking.
 As the temperature in the oven rises, the water heats up to create steam.
 Steam creates moisture inside the oven, which means you don't necessarily have to use oil on your food.

-Although they're great at ensuring your food doesn't dry up while it's cooking, steam ovens do require more maintenance compared with a regular oven.
+Although they're great at ensuring your food doesn't dry up while it's cooking, steam ovens do require more maintenance than a regular oven.

 Types of steam oven

-There are three main types of steam oven, with each variation offering up its own pros and cons.
+There are three main types of steam oven, with each variation having its own pros and cons.

-The name says it all – these ovens will steam your food without a fuss, but don't offer the same features that a convection oven would.
+The name says it all – these ovens will steam your food without a fuss, but don't offer the same features that a standard built-in oven does.
+They tend to be smaller, too.

 Steam-only ovens are generally the most affordable option if you're set on buying this type for your kitchen.